 ...but sustainability also continues to be a major issue, driving innovative materials, new pack types and industry-driven reuse/recycle programs.

-According to “Global Packaging Landscape: Growth, Trends & Innovations,” a new report compiled by Euromonitor International for PMMI Business Intelligence, two major trends continue to drive packaging in the United States (the leading market shaping trends for North America) – convenience and sustainability.
+According to “Global Packaging Trends,” a new report compiled by Euromonitor International for PMMI Business Intelligence, two major trends continue to drive packaging in the United States (the leading market shaping trends for North America) – convenience and sustainability.

 Packaging across multiple categories such as packaged food, alcoholic and non-alcoholic beverages, and beauty and personal care is being driven by convenience, while the desire for environment sustainability has prompted manufacturers and retailers to use new eco-friendly materials, redesign pack types, and institute promotional programs to encourage reuse of materials.
 The United States is expected to have a 24.4 billion unit absolute volume growth by 2023.